FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 # Templates
 Templates determine what to do with a URL.
 Every Template has its own configuration file.
 The configuration files may be hosted on the Flashpoint Server, making it easy to integrate into the existing Flashpoint curation flow.
 A number of sample configuration files are included alongside the player in the FlashpointSecurePlayerConfigs folder.

 Templates consist of Modes and Modifications.
-Presently, there are two Modes (Web Browser Mode and Software Mode) and six Modifications (Run As Administrator, Environment Variables, Downloads Before, Registry Backups, Single Instance, and Old CPU Simulator.)
+Presently, there are two Modes (Web Browser Mode and Software Mode) and six Modifications (Run As Administrator, Environment Variables, Downloads Before, Registry States, Single Instance, and Old CPU Simulator.)
 Some Modifications may also be set via the command line.

 Flashpoint Secure Player will check for a configuration file in the FlashpointSecurePlayerConfigs folder with the same name as the Template (with any invalid pathname characters replaced with a period character.)
 If it fails to find a configuration file in this folder, it will look for the configuration file on the Flashpoint Server at http://flashpointsecureplayerconfig/ using the same pathname rules.
 If the configuration file is not found in either location, an error occurs.